This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Seriously, can it get any easier or practical?

-- ½ cup cup full-fat coconut milk, not coconut beverage (where to buy)
+- 1/2 cup full-fat unsweetened coconut milk not coconut beverage

 With these nutrient-rich smoothies, summer can be fun and delicious without having to give up real food or spend countless hours in the kitchen.